Habitat - Wildlife Area Management

 - Using managed livestock grazing as a tool to manipulate habitat.

 In 2006 WDFW continued efforts to improve habitats for big game through forage plantings, thinning overstocked timber stands, and ongoing weed control.
-An effort to monitor motor vehicle and public use was started with the purchase and installation of numerous (can we provide a number here?) car counters.
+An effort to monitor motor vehicle and public use was started with the purchase and installation of numerous car counters.
 Several miles of boundary fencing were built in problem areas and many miles of fence were maintained.

 Washington Department of Fish and Wildlife.
 2006.
 Colockum Wildlife Area Management Plan.
 Wildlife Management Program, Washington Department of Fish and Wildlife, Olympia.
 83 pp.